docsforadobe/javascript-tools-guide/3 - File System Access/file-object.rst

 - The File function returns a Folder object instead of a File object.
 - The new operator returns a File object for a nonexisting file with the same name.

+.. warning:: In After Effects on MacOS, if ``path.length`` is more than 1002, After Effects crashes.
+  This has been reported on MacOS 10.11.6 and After Effects 13.8 and 14.0.

 .. _file-class-properties:

 File class properties